 MGT 6574.
 Spreadsheets for Business Analytics.
 [Formerly MGT 574] Uses Microsoft Excel 2013 (with a comparison to 2011 for Mac users) to demonstrate the power of fast analytics for business intelligence.
-Advanced features of Excel are covered-pivot tables, data tables, subtotals, form controls, auto and advanced filters, numerous advanced worksheet functions (including array functions), and efficient downloading of data from the internet.
+Advanced features of Excel are covered: pivot tables, data tables, subtotals, form controls, auto and advanced filters, and numerous advanced worksheet functions (including array functions).
 Knowledge of these capabilities contributes to a culture of data-driven decision making within companies.
 Illustrations from actual company projects demonstrate the power and versatility of course concepts.
-Applications include optimization modeling (linear, 0-1, and nonlinear programming) and simulation of financial and operations problems.
-Financial applications include portfolio optimization, short-term cash flow planning, capital budgeting, and arbitrage models.
-Operations applications include supply chain optimization, aggregate production planning, facility location, and personnel scheduling.
+Applications include optimization modeling (linear programming) and simulation of financial and operations problems.
+Financial applications include portfolio optimization, short-term cash flow planning, and arbitrage models.
+Operations applications include supply chain optimization, aggregate production planning, and personnel scheduling.
 Prerequisite: A knowledge of Excel's SUM, MIN, MAX, and AVERAGE functions, copying and pasting formulas with relative and absolute cell references (such as \$A\$1), and formatting the number of decimal places in data cells.
-A test is available from the instructor to determine whether students will need help from the instructor to stay in the class.
+A test is available from the instructor to determine whether students will need to come to review sessions in order to stay in the class.
 [2]